 - 5.1.
-This section sets out an assessment of the potential heritage impacts that could result from the development of the draft allocated site for housing of a quantum of approximately 25 units. - 5.2.
+This section sets out an assessment of the potential heritage impacts that could result from the development of the draft allocated site for approximately 25 units as per emerging policy VC ROC1. - 5.2.
 The heritage assets are located outside the boundary of the draft site allocation, therefore any impact would be to their setting.
 Assessment Step 3 of GPA3 sets out a check-list of potential attributes of a development to help elucidate the implications for the significance of the heritage asset as follows: